facioquo/facioquo.com/about.md

 {{ page.description }}

 Sometimes we're just goofing around.
-Other times we're building something that we need for our own professional lives.
+Other times we're building something needed for our professional lives.
 Most of the time, we're just trying to help people.
 We hope you enjoy our work.

-<p><a button class="fq-button" href="https://github.com/facioquo">Join us on GitHub</a></p>
+<p style="margin-bottom:3rem;"><a button class="fq-button" href="https://github.com/facioquo">Join us on GitHub</a></p>

 We are affiliated with and sponsored by [Skender Co.](https://skenderco.com), a U.S. based company.
 They pay our website hosting fees and advise on projects.
-Skender Co. is also a contributor to our open-source projects and a manager of our GitHub organization.
+Skender Co. is also a contributor to our open-source projects and the manager of our GitHub org.